Bruce Hurst: 1987–1988: Accolades and postseason return

-Hurst was 9-4 with a 4.60 ERA midway through the 1988 season when the Red Sox replaced McNamara at manager with Joe Morgan, who had been Pawtucket manager during Hurst's tenure there.
+Hurst was 9–4 with a 4.60 ERA midway through the 1988 season when the Red Sox replaced McNamara at manager with Joe Morgan, who had been Pawtucket manager during Hurst's tenure there.
 The Sox were in fifth place, nine games back of the first place Tigers at the time of the managerial change.
 The team went 46-31 from that point forward to finish one game ahead of Detroit in the AL East.

-Hurst went 9-2 with a 2.54 ERA under his new manager to end the season at 18-6, finishing fifth in balloting for the American League Cy Young Award that season.
+Hurst went 9–2 with a 2.54 ERA under his new manager to end the season at 18–6, finishing fifth in balloting for the American League Cy Young Award that season.
 He pitched a complete game in Games 1 of the 1988 American League Championship Series against the Oakland Athletics, but was outmatched by Oakland's ace, Dave Stewart.
 With Boston down three games to none, the two faced off again in Game 4 with Stewart and the A's again emerging victorious to complete the sweep.

 San Diego Padres

-Hurst chose to leave the Sox as a free agent following the 1988 season, and signed a three-year contract with the San Diego Padres worth $5.25 million.
+Hurst became a free agent following the 1988 season.
+He signed a three-year contract with the San Diego Padres worth $5.25 million.
 Hurst indicated at the time that San Diego's relative proximity to St. George was the primary factor in his decision to leave Boston, and later expressed regret in leaving the Red Sox.

 On April 10, 1989, he pitched a one-hitter against the Atlanta Braves for his first National League win and also collected his first MLB hit as a batter.
-He went 15-11 with a career-best 2.69 ERA that season and led the National League in complete games with 10.
+He was the first Padres pitcher to strike out 13 batters while allowing only one hit.
+He went 15–11 with a career-best 2.69 ERA that season and led the National League with 10 complete games.